 Most native AM REST APIs use the CREST verbs.
 (In contrast, OAuth 2.0, OpenID Connect 1.0 and UMA APIs follow their respective standards.)

 2.2.
 Introducing the API Explorer

-AM provides an online AM REST API reference that can be accessed through the AM console.
-The API provides useful reference information for developers to create client applications to access AM's services.
+AM provides an online AM REST API reference that can be accessed through the AM administration console.
+It displays the REST API endpoints that allow client applications to access AM's services.